thrzn41/CiscoSparkAPIClient/README.md

 ```

 **NOTE: ProtectedString does not provide in-memory protection.
-This is intended to use to save and load encrypted token.**
+This is intended to be used to save and load encrypted token.**

 ### Load encrypted token from storage